sintel-dev/Orion/DATABASE.md

 In the following steps we will go over a typical session using the `OrionExplorer` to:
 * register a new dataset
 * register a new pipeline
-* create a datarun using the pipeline to detect events on the dataset
+* create a datarun by running
 * explore the detected events
 * add some comments to the detected events